 Didcot Concert Orchestra is a high-quality amateur symphony orchestra.
 Participation in DCO is by invitation or audition.
 Recommendations of appropriate players are welcome.
 There is no fixed membership – players are part of a pool, and may not be invited to play in every concert.
 This allows flexibility to suit the different instrumentations of the repertoire, and to evolve the sound of the orchestra.
 Strings are expected to rotate between desks from concert to concert, and violins between first and second violins.
 Professional players are engaged to lead sectional rehearsals for the first and second violins, violas and cellos/basses.
 There is usually a wind sectional led by the conductor.

-As a project orchestra, players meet for (usually) three rehearsals before each concert, plus a final rehearsal on the concert day, giving a Friday Sunday Friday Sunday pattern.
-These days have been chosen to minimise rehearsal and concert clashes with other nearby orchestras.
+As a project orchestra, players meet for (usually) three rehearsals before each concert, plus a final rehearsal on the concert day, giving a Friday-Sunday-Friday-Sunday pattern, wherever possible on consecutive weekends.
+Dates are chosen to minimise rehearsal and concert clashes with other nearby orchestras.
 The number of rehearsals for each concert may vary depending on the difficulty of repertoire and the overall standard of players it proves possible to attract.
 DCO does not meet for regular weekly rehearsals.

 A distinguishing feature of DCO is the inclusion of a piece of unfamiliar repertoire in each concert.
 For experienced musicians who may be familiar with the mainstream concert repertoire, DCO offers the opportunity to experience something new by exploring and performing a neglected gem.